About Me

 My story

-How did I become a "nature shaman"?
+How did I become a "wisdom weaver?"

 In truth, I didn't really become as much as discover my inner truth, and I owe it to Covid.
 As the early days of the enforced lockdowns dragged on from weeks to months, I turned to the outdoors.
 I bought a kayak.
 I hit the water where I could breathe freely.